Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Using the Algorithm for Submodular Cover

 \begin{proof} The proof is a direct consequence of the proof for \Cref{lem:adaptive_sampling}. \end{proof}

-As explained above, we iteratively use \AdaptiveSamplingForCover as a subroutine starting from the highest threshold $\tau=\Delta^*$ to ensure that either we reach the value goal $L$ or that there is no element with marginal value above~$\tau$ to the current set $S$.
+As explained above, we iteratively use \AdaptiveSamplingForCover as a subroutine starting from the highest threshold $\tau=\Delta^*$ to ensure that we either reach the value goal $L$ or that there is no element with marginal value above~$\tau$ to the current set $S$.
 If we have not reached the value lower bound $L$, we reduce the threshold by a factor of $(1-\varepsilon)$ and repeat.
 This idea is summarized in the \WrapperForCover algorithm.
-We note that by the integrality assumption on $f$, this algorithm is guaranteed to output a feasible solution in a deterministic amount of time, since the threshold can potentially be lowered enough such that any element can be added to the solution.
+We note that by the integrality assumption on $f$, this algorithm is guaranteed to output a feasible solution in a deterministic amount of time, since the threshold can be lowered enough such that any element with positive marginal gain can eventually be added to the solution.